htl-ooe/board/README.md

 When using **Python** [python-periphery](https://python-periphery.readthedocs.io/ "python-periphery") can access the PWM channels.
 Keyboard, Mouse, Joysticks and Game Controllers can easily be accessed using [python-evdev](https://python-evdev.readthedocs.io/ "python-evdev")
 #### Programing the HAT EEPROM
-Download the latest Version of the **eepromutils** and compile the utils
+Download the latest Version of the **eepromutils** and compile the utils.
+You can also download the Repository (zip file) and unzip them in pi's homedirectory.
+Then you have to rename the directorys, so they do not contain "-master".
 ```console
 pi@raspberrypi:~ $ sudo apt-get install -y git
 pi@raspberrypi:~ $ git clone https://github.com/raspberrypi/hats.git